jina-ai/docs/chapters/crud.md

           - embedding
 ```

-This happens because since it is a `!CompoundIndexer`, it would affect both the `BaseVectorIndexer` and the `BaseKVIndexer` and the embeddings would be stored twice if we wouldn't exlude them.
+Since this is a `!CompoundIndexer`, it would affect both the `BaseVectorIndexer` and the `BaseKVIndexer`, causing the embeddings to be stored twice if we don't exlude them.